-Example taxa and species in the subtidal benthic community potentially affected by direct and indirect changes caused by shallow-water placement include (Table 4-6): microphytobenthos (e.g., diatoms, cyanobacteria, dinoflagellates), macroalgae (e.g., seaweeds like Ulva angusta), submerged vegetation (e.g., eelgrass Zostera marina), benthic macrofauna (e.g., polychaete worms, amphipods), oysters and bivalves (e.g., Ostrea lurida), Dungeness crab (Metacarcinus magister), deeper-water ground fishes (e.g., green sturgeon (Acipenser medirostris), and shallow subtidal fishes (e.g., leopard shark (Triakis semifaciata) juveniles)
+Example taxa and species in the subtidal benthic community potentially affected by direct and indirect changes caused by shallow-water placement include (Table 4-7): microphytobenthos (e.g., diatoms, cyanobacteria, dinoflagellates), macroalgae (e.g., seaweeds like Ulva angusta), submerged vegetation (e.g., eelgrass Zostera marina), benthic macrofauna (e.g., polychaete worms, amphipods), oysters and bivalves (e.g., Ostrea lurida), Dungeness crab (Metacarcinus magister), deeper-water ground fishes (e.g., green sturgeon (Acipenser medirostris), and shallow subtidal fishes (e.g., leopard shark (Triakis semifaciata) juveniles)

-Eelgrass and macroalgae could suffer mortality or reduced productivity as a result of burial and/or increased SSC.
+Eelgrass and macroalgae could suffer mortality or reduced productivity due to burial and/or increased SSC.
 Eelgrass is adapted to low-light, turbid conditions (Duarte 1991), but very turbid conditions are associated with reduced vigor and growth (Zimmerman et al. 1995, Boyer and Wyllie-Echeverria 2010).
 High levels of turbidity associated with resuspension of dredge sediment may have been partially responsible for failure of transplant efforts in the Bay estuary (Onuf 1994).
 Species with horizontal rhizomes, like Z. marina, show very strong mortality effects even under low burial levels (Munkes et al. 2015).
 Eelgrass has been shown to be sensitive to disturbance by burial around 5 cm (Erftemeijer and Lewis 2006), and as low as 2 cm (Mills and Fonseca 2003).
 Eelgrasses has been shown to recover from burial after two to three years (Cabaco et al. 2008, Preen et al. 1995, Birch and Birch 1984, Onuf 1991, Blake and Ball 2001, Frederiksen et al. 2004, and Sheridan 2004), but repeated disturbances of eelgrass communities have eliminated them in the Mediterranean Sea (Cabaco et al. 2008).
-It is not known how resilient seagrasses in the Bay estuary would be to different patterns of repeated or longterm disturbance.
+It is not known how resilient seagrasses in the Bay estuary would be to different patterns of repeated or long-term disturbance.

-Adult demersal fishes and crabs would be expected to avoid burial by sedimentplacement actions, though juveniles may be unable to move away from the impacted area, depending upon species and timing of the action.
-Example species and taxa indirectly affected by reductions in food availability include demersal fishes that feed on benthic invertebrates, such as green sturgeon and leopard shark; and water-column species that rely on food production by benthic plants and animals, such as zooplankton, fishes, and diving ducks that feed on submerged vegetation, invertebrates, and bivalves (Table 4-6).
+Adult demersal fishes and crabs would be expected to avoid burial by sediment-placement actions, though juveniles may be unable to move away from the impacted area, depending upon species and timing of the action.
+Example species and taxa indirectly affected by reductions in food availability include demersal fishes that feed on benthic invertebrates, such as green sturgeon and leopard shark; and water-column species that rely on food production by benthic plants and animals, such as zooplankton, fishes, and diving ducks that feed on submerged vegetation, invertebrates, and bivalves (Table 4-7).
 Piscivorous birds may suffer from reduced food resources if their fish prey is less abundant or harder to hunt because of changes in turbidity.
 The spawning habitat of pelagic fishes, such as Pacific herring (Clupea pallasi), may be altered by the burial or coating of eelgrasses and other surfaces by sediments.
-Table 4-6 summarizes the potential direct and indirect impact and recovery times for aquatic species.